• Skip to primary navigation

 • Preheat the oven to 180 °C/ 350 °F. Line a large baking tray or cookie sheet with greaseproof/parchment paper.

-• In a small bowl, prepare the flaxseed egg by mixing together 1 tablespoon ground flaxseed and 2.5 tablespoon water.
+• In a small bowl, prepare the flaxseed egg by mixing together 1 tbsp ground flaxseed and 2.5 tbsp water.
 Set this aside to thicken.

 • In a large mixing bowl, cream together the vegan butter/margarine, coconut sugar and white sugar until soft and fluffy.
 You can do this by hand with a wooden spoon or spatula (no need for a stand mixer!) and it should take 3-5 minutes.